We want volunteers from all walks of life and all backgrounds. However, we are looking for people who:

 When the phone rings, you don’t know what to expect.
 And although we don’t assume volunteers know everything about gay, lesbian, bisexual and trans life in the UK – we do look for people who have an appreciation of the diversity of life experiences, and who are comfortable talking about whatever our callers want to talk about.
 We want our volunteers to be curious when they pick up the phone or answer an Instant Message session and to be interested in finding out what the caller or messenger has to say.

 We are looking for volunteers committed to taking shifts on a regular basis.
-If you have daytime, late evening and weekend availability we would be especially interested, as these can be difficult periods to cover.
+If you have ongoing weekday daytime availability we would be especially interested, as these can be difficult periods to cover.

 Well, just like you.
 There really isn’t a typical volunteer.
 Each one of our volunteers is different.
 What we want is to have as diverse a group of volunteers as is possible, to better reflect the incredible diversity of the calls we take.